eea/eionet.subversion/README.md

 ------------------

 Built automatically at https://hub.docker.com/r/eeacms/subversion/ when a change is pushed to GitHub.
-To ensure that you always have an immutable build for produuction you create a new tag in GitHub.
+To ensure that you always have an immutable build for production you create a new tag in GitHub.

+Make your edits...

+    $ git commit -a
+    $ git push
     $ version=1.3
     $ git tag -a $version -m "Release $version of the subversion container"
     $ git push origin $version